A Breakdown of the eWallet App Tech Stack

 This could be deciding on the appropriate frontend and backend technologies or ensuring robust security measures.

-It all counts: from choosing the right frontend and backend technologies to ensuring robust security measures.
+It all counts from choosing the right frontend and backend technologies to ensuring robust security measures.

 Knowing your competition and the challenges you might face will all guide you in making the necessary right choices that would make your digital wallet app a success.